nickrussler/highslide-4-wordpress-reloaded/readme.txt

 5. choose many styles or set your own in Advanced

 == Changelog ==

+= 1.27 =
+* Fixed a 1.26 introduced bug.
+Thanks for reporting: damjang, kazancexpert, yakos
+* Fixed a small possible PHP-Notice on first time installations

 = 1.26 =
 * Switched to YUI compressor 2.4.7